colinkeenan/rentap.js/README.md

 12. Edit the desktop file found previously and set `Exec=rentap`

 Now you can launch *Rental Application* like any other on your linux desktop.
-To stop the www server (and delete the file indicating it's running), `rentap-stop`.
+To stop the www server (and delete the file indicating it's running), run `rentap-stop` in the terminal.
-Since the file `/tmp/rentap-server-running` is in `/tmp`, it will be deleted on reboot even if `rentap-stop` was never executed.
+Since the file `/tmp/rentap-server-running` is in `/tmp` (which is in memory only), it will be deleted on reboot even if `rentap-stop` was never executed.

 ## Windows Powershell (ordinary user, no Adminstrator privilages needed)
 ### Install